ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 \end{align}
 $$

-Make now two substitutions: (1) The first FOC in the third FOC, and (2) this last derivative in the third FOC as well.
+Next make now two substitutions: (1) The first FOC in the third FOC, and (2) this last derivative in the third FOC as well.

 $$
 \begin{align}